Product Management Approaches: Top Down, Bottom Up or Both?

 As a product manager you have a lot to consider when you’re planning and working on the vision, objectives, roadmap and backlog for your product, including where the input for all these aspects of your product comes from.
-You can either focus on a “top down” approach based on directives from senior leaders, or take a “bottom up” approach which starts with your ideas and works up.
+You can either focus on a “top down” approach based on directives from senior leaders, or take a “bottom up” product management approach which starts with your ideas and works up.

 But which is the right approach to take?
 Obviously finding which one works for you is really important to success.
 But, I’d like to suggest that it’s not a case of taking one approach versus the other, it’s both.

 What do we mean by a “top down” approach to planning?
 It’s the information provided to the product manager by the senior levels of the organisation (or if they’re lucky, produced in collaboration with the leadership team).
 The first of these is the vision.